ddobrin/bluegreen-deployments-k8s/README.md

-# Demo for Blue-Green deployments in Kubernetes.
+# Demo for Blue-Green deployments in Kubernetes

 The demo applications in this repo are leveraging Spring Cloud Kubernetes and *DO NOT* use a service discovery mechanism (Consul, Eureka, etc)